TheRealNin/MVGA/README.md

 ## **Implemented**

 ### **Marines**
-* BuildTimes: Fix build times for obs and robo.
+* BuildTimes: fix build times for obs and robo.
 Obs now takes 7 seconds to build and robo takes 15 seconds, in accordance with their size and HP.

 * Infantry Portal: a balance mechanic is implemented to account for the different sizes, from 6v6 to 8v8.
 Changes are only implemented at the start of the round, with no effect if marines join after the game has started.
 Changes are as follows:
   * 6 marines = no change
   * 7 marines = +5 Tres
   * 8 marines = + 1 Infantry Portal, -10 Tres (for a net gain of +10 Tres)

-* Mines:
+* Mines
   * effective HP changed to 70 (from 30)
   * Now Affected by weapon upgrades
   * Pres cost changed to 12 (from 10)